mikelee1313/graph-searchquery/Readme_search-spo_odb_.md

 ![image](https://github.com/user-attachments/assets/32748983-e0b1-493f-9b59-67ee7206839e)

-This will look at a file in c:\temp\userlist.txt by default.
+The  "$searchQuery" will look at a file in c:\temp\userlist.txt by default to locate the actual query to issue.

 Example of query for a OneDrive site: